 Essential Questions to Ask About Costs and Contracts

-When touring communities and evaluating options, you must ask specific, detailed questions about costs and contract terms.
+When Dorothy and I were touring communities, I had a meticulously organized list of questions about costs and contract terms.
 This proactive approach helps prevent future surprises and ensures you fully understand your financial commitment.

 Questions About Entrance Fees and Monthly Fees